xinxyu/dwa-project-02/README.md

 A password generator described by this [xkcd comic](http://xkcd.com/936/)

 This password generator uses words from Christopher Nolan's movies.
-The list of words were retrieved by running a PHP scraper (scraper/scriptScraper.php) through the following movie scripts:
+The list of words was retrieved by running a PHP scraper (scraper/scriptScraper.php) through the following movie scripts:
 * Batman Begins
 * Inception